Tandoori Turkey with Stuffing and Gravy

 Prep Work

-For a spicy Tandoori turkey, you will need all fresh ingredients, which you need to grind yourself with a spice grinder.
+On the night before we will be baking the turkey, we make the yogurt marinade with all the ground spices.
+For a spicy Tandoori turkey, it’s best to use all fresh ingredients, which you need to grind with a spice grinder.
 The spiced yogurt must be very pungent, your bare hands should tingle from the mixture.

-Place the turkey in a large roasting pan and make four gashes on each side of the breasts, at 45 degree angles to the spine.
+Place the turkey in a large roasting pan and make three or four gashes on each side of the breasts, at 45 degree angles to the spine.
+Three gashes for a smaller turkey, four gashes for a larger bird.

-It’s very important to allow the salt and the lemon to remain on the flesh while you prepare the mixture.
-Place yogurt in large food processor.
-It is best to do two batches of marinade, it’s too much volume for one batch.
+Place yogurt in large food processor, it’s best to do two batches of marinade, since it’s too much volume for one batch.
 Add oil, ginger/garlic paste, salt and all the spices.
 Mix in short bursts until well blended.

 Coat the turkey with the now spicy yogurt, inside and out, especially in the gashes, making sure all parts are heavily covered.